How can you tell if you are co-dependent?

 EXAMINE YOUR FAMILY RELATIONSHIPS

-Co-dependency is a learned behavior, most often passed down through families; you learn it as a way to cope.
-You did not do anything wrong – but as an adult, it is an inadequate and ultimately unsuccessful way to deal with relationships.
+You did not do anything wrong.
+But as an adult, it is an inadequate and ultimately unsuccessful way to deal with relationships.

-● You probably feel responsible for making another person or people happy, feel guilty not
+- Responsible for making another person or people happy

 EXAMINE YOUR OTHER RELATIONSHIPS

-Your social life is probably unsatisfying to you; you are too busy with everyone else’s “problems”, work or another addiction, or maybe isolating.
+Your social life is probably unsatisfying to you.
+You are too busy with everyone else’s “problems,” work or another addiction, or maybe you’re self-isolating.